 You can stop here if you like.
 If you don't want to take as much time and want to start using the pieces right away, you can simply spray paint them white and start using them.

-The photo on the right shows pieces that have been spray painted white only.
+This photo shows pieces that have been spray painted white only.
 If you want to see it better, click on the photo for a larger image.
 The blocks shown here are from the starship pieces.

 Spraying a Clear Coat